mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/prerequisites-airgapped/index.md

 1. Create the directories where you will place the air-gapped bundles:

-    ```
+    ```bash
     mkdir artifacts
     mkdir artifacts/images
     ```

 1. Define an environment variable for the Kubernetes version that corresponds with Konvoy release you are installing.
-You can find the correct Kubernetes version by checking the release notes for the release you are installing.
+You can find the correct Kubernetes version by checking the release notes for the release you are installing:

     ```bash
     export VERSION=1.22.8
     ```

-1. Set an environment variable for the AMI's OS you are will be using.
+1. Set an environment variable for the image's OS you want to use.
     The OS packages bundles will contain the RPMs for Containerd, Kubernetes and all of their dependencies required to install these packages without access to any external RPM repositories.
     The available options are: